LilithRainbows/HabboAirPlus/README.txt

-:caution (show/hide moderation caution alerts) :hidefigures (hide all users with the current selected figure) :hidepoints [MaxPoints] (hide all users with less or equal activity points)
+:caution (show/hide moderation caution alerts) :hidefigures (hide all users with the current selected figure) :hidepoints [MaxPoints] (hide all users with less or equal activity points) :linkport (link the selected teleport to another teleport)

 Enabled features:
 -Auto maximize client window at startup